stefpeschel/NetCoMi/readme.md

 `measure` defines the association or dissimilarity measure, which is `"spring"` in our case.
-Additional arguments are passed to `SPRING()` via `measurePar`. `nlambda` and `rep.num` are set to 10 for a decreased execution time, but should be higher for real data.
+Additional arguments are passed to `SPRING()` via `measurePar`. `nlambda` and `rep.num` are set to 10 for a decreased execution time, but should be higher for real data. `Rmethod` is set to “approx” to estimate the correlations using a hybrid multi-linear interpolation approach proposed by Yoon, Müller, and Gaynanova (2020).
+This method considerably reduces the runtime while controlling the approximation error.

 Normalization as well as zero handling is performed internally in `SPRING()`.
 Hence, we set `normMethod` and `zeroMethod` to `"none"`.